Frequently Asked Questions

 Oxybenzone and octinoxate, the two chemicals recently banned in Hawaii and are believed to cause coral bleaching.

 Avoid sunscreens containing petrolatum, commonly known as mineral oil, which takes years to biodegrade, and are known to be harmful or fatal to aquatic life and waterfowl.
-In a nutshell if you don’t have the right sunscreen wear a hat and wear a rash-guard.
-Common questions by guests visiting Roatan
+In a nutshell if you don’t have the right sunscreen, don’t use it.
+Wear a rashguard and a hat.

 CAN I RENT AN UNDERWATER CAMERA?